 Spots for wild camping on Bute are easy to come by, but it is important to keep in mind, that ideally, you should avoid camping on enclosed fields, or near farm animals and buildings.
 In order to leave no trace, make sure you take away all your litter (I carry a reusable drawstring bag lined with a plastic bag to carry my rubbish) and don’t cause any pollution.
 Only light fires if it is safe to do so and remove all traces of an open fire before you leave.
-If you need to relieve yourself (you know what I mean), do so in good distance to water and buildings and bury your business in a shallow hole (using a foldable trowel).
+If you need to relieve yourself (you know what I mean), do so in good distance to water and buildings and bury your business in a cat hole (using a foldable trowel).

 I spent my first night at Glencallum Bay on the Kilchattan Bay Circuit.
 There is a small stream trickling down from the hills towards the sea, but since this land is used as farmland, I would not trust it for drinking.
 Fill up your water bottles before you leave the village to make sure you have enough.

 The Bay faces south-east, which means, it’s great for a sunrise, but not so much for sunsets.
-The sun disappears behind the hills enclosing the bay long before night falls, so make sure you’ve got plenty of clothes with your to keep warm.
+The sun disappears behind the hills enclosing the bay long before night falls, so make sure you’ve got plenty of clothes with you to keep warm.
 The shorter way around it is about an hour to Kilchattan Bay, so you’re very close to civilisation even though you feel miles away!
 In Kilchattan Bay there are public toilets and a small tearoom serving refreshments.